 DOL halts implementation of its H-2A farmworker protection rule

-Late last month, a federal judge in Georgia blocked the U.S. Department of Labor (DOL) from enforcing its farmworker protection rule, also known as the “Improving Protections for Workers in Temporary Agricultural Employment in the United States” rule.
+In late August, a federal judge in Georgia blocked the U.S. Department of Labor (DOL) from enforcing its farmworker protection rule, also known as the “Improving Protections for Workers in Temporary Agricultural Employment in the United States” rule.
 The rule bars employers from retaliating against farmworkers who are in the United States on temporary H-2A visas and trying to form unions.
 Following the court ruling, the DOL halted the planned implementation entirely.

 Trade group sues